When someone is given a life sentence, they will be subject to that sentence for the rest of their life.

 Parliament has decided that judges must give a life sentence to all offenders found guilty of murder.
 The judge will set a minimum term an offender must serve before they can be considered for release by the Parole Board.

-The minimum term for murder is based on the starting points set out in Schedule 21 of the Criminal Justice Act 2003 (as amended).
-This schedule sets out examples of the different types of cases and the starting point which would usually be applied, for example, where the murder is committed with a knife or other weapon, the starting point is 25 years.
+The minimum term for murder is based on the starting points set out in Schedule 21 of the Sentencing Code.
+The schedule sets out examples of the different types of cases and the starting point that would usually be applied.
+For example, where a murder is committed with a knife or other weapon which the offender took to the scene intending to commit an offence, the starting point for the minimum term would be 25 years.

-The offender will only be released once they have served the minimum term and if the Parole Board is satisfied that detaining the offender is no longer necessary for the protection of the public.
+The offender will be released only once they have served the minimum term and if the Parole Board is satisfied that detaining the offender is no longer necessary for the protection of the public.
 If released, an offender serving a life sentence will remain on licence for the rest of their life.
-They may be recalled to prison at any time if they are considered to be a risk to the public.
+If they are ever thought to be a risk to the public they could be recalled to prison.
 They do not need to have committed another offence in order to be recalled.

 Whole life order